If you wish to keep your lawn lovely all summer long - some maintenance will be required! Find out how best to keep your lawn healthy in summer.

-Mow when needed
+1. Mow when needed

-Water well in dry weather
+2. Water well in dry weather

-Watering your grass not only helps it to keep growing, but stops it from drying out in hot weather.
-It also ensures that your soil is nice and moist, as dry soil can cause problems further down the line.
-We have had lots of enquiries from customers wondering how to repair their lawn from last year’s drought, lucky enough, here’s a guide we prepared earlier on how to repair your drought damaged lawn!
+Watering your grass helps it keep growing and stops it from drying out in hot weather.
+It also ensures that your soil is nice and moist, as dry soil can cause further problems.
+We have had many enquiries from customers wondering how to repair their lawn from last year’s drought; lucky enough, here’s a guide we prepared earlier on how to repair your drought-damaged lawn!

-Consider your next steps to keep your lawn healthy
+4. Consider your next steps to keep your lawn healthy

-If you have thinning spots, bald spots, or just want to put your best foot forward going into autumn/winter, overseeding is a great idea.
+If you have thinning spots or bald areas or want to put your best foot forward going into autumn/winter, overseeding is a great idea.
 There are many benefits to sowing seed at the end of summer/beginning of autumn, including a lesser need to water, feed or keep the seed away from pesky peckers!